gingerbeardman/Emojipedia/README.md

 ## Installing the dictionary

-Pick one method of installation: Manually, Using Brew/Cask, or Dictionaries.app.
+Pick one method of installation: using Dictionaries.app, using Brew/Cask, or Manually.

 ### Using Dictionaries.app
 1. Download [Dictionaries.app](https://dictionaries.io) and run it